isabelamzr/isabelamzr/README.md

-<h1 align="center">Hello, there👋</h1>
+<h1 align="center">Hello, there.</h1>

-<p>My name is Isabela and I am a Front-End Javascript Developer from Belo-Horizonte.
+<p>My name is Isabela and I am a Front-End Javascript Developer.
 I also am a student of cybersecurity and ethical hacking which gives me a better understanding of how to create secure websites.</p>

 <h2>Here's some of the tools I like to use</h2>